Constraints on Yukawa gravity parameters from observations of bright stars: Conclusions

 \section{Conclusions}

 We investigated the influence of strength of Yukawa interaction $\delta$ on the observed stellar orbits of the S-stars.
-All of these results were obtained assuming that the precession angles of S-stars in Yukawa gravity should be equal to their precession angles due to the Schwarzschild precession in GR and that orbital precession in Yukawa potential is in the same direction as in GR.
-We believe that GR provides the best fit for the trajectories of S-stars, however assuming that in future observations Schwarzschild precessions will correspond to their GR estimates, we showed that these precessions can be fitted by a set of Yukawa gravity parameters.
+All of these results were obtained assuming that the precession angles of S-stars in Yukawa gravity will have a small deviation from GR prediction (as indicated by GRAVITY Collaboration \cite{abut20}).
+We believe that Yukawa can provide a fit for the trajectories of S-stars, however assuming that in the future observations Schwarzschild precessions will be close to their GR estimates, we showed that these precessions can be fitted by a set of Yukawa gravity parameters.
 Our results showed the following: